gongqilin/API/getting_started/request_for_an_authorization_code.md

 <ul>
 <li>
 <p>
 If the user has not logged into any BGL system prior to requesting an Authorization code, the user will be redirected to the BGL Login Page.
-The user needs to add his credentials and log into to BGL.
+The user needs to add his credentials (Simple Fund 360 Demo Account can be used here) and log into to BGL.
 </p>
 <p>![logo](/images/BGLAuthenticationScreen.png "BGL Authentication Page")</p></p>
 <p>Once the user logs into the BGL System, the user will be redirected to the API Authroization Page as explained below.</p>